spiwik98/Alien_Game/README.md

 ## General Information
 The purpose of my project is to provide users with a fun and engaging gaming experience. 👽 AlienGame offers a nostalgic arcade vibe where players can test their reflexes and shooting skills while facing off against alien enemies.
-I developed this game to offer an enjoyable way for players to spend their leisure time and indulge in some classic gaming action.
+The concept of AlienGame was inspired by the creative insights found in Eric Matthes' book.